Last Updated on

 The social science subjects or courses are branches of knowledge taught and researched at the college or university level.
 Social science is academic disciplines that examine society and how people interact and develop as a culture.
 Social science primary focus is people and how their behaviour within a society affect the world around us.

-According to the reference from Wikipedia, Social science subjects began to flourish in the 18th century through the likes of great intellectuals mind such as Adam Smith, Voltaire, Immanuel Kant, Jean-Jacques Rousseau, Denis Diderot and David Hume.
-While they laid the foundation, various individuals began to take a more disciplined approach to quantify their observations of society, and over time similar aspects of a society, such as linguistics and psychology, were separated into unique fields of study.
+According to the reference from Wikipedia, Social science courses began to flourish in the 18th century through the likes of great intellectuals mind such as Adam Smith, Voltaire, Immanuel Kant, Jean-Jacques Rousseau, Denis Diderot and David Hume.
+While they laid the foundation, various individuals began to take a more disciplined approach to quantify their observations of society, and over time similar aspects of society, such as linguistics and psychology, were separated into unique fields of study.

 Social science tells us about the world beyond our immediate experience and can help explain how our own society works – from the causes of unemployment or what helps economic growth, to how and why people vote, or what makes people happy.
 It provides vital information for governments and policymakers, local authorities, non-governmental organisations and others.